August 9, 2019

 I was asked to make some cakes for a charity cake sale that could be frozen until the day of the sale.
 Loaf cakes and traybakes are easy to freeze but can look a bit plain and not sell as well as the more fancy cakes on the stall.

 Then I stumbled across a blog with a recipe for Madeira cake made in a Bundt tin.
-What a great idea thought I - much more appealing.
+What a great idea I thought - much more appealing.
 Just to be on the safe side I decided to make one for home consumption beforehand to check that it would work.
 It worked.

 A friend had asked her visitors from America to bring me a Nordic Ware Bundt tin that I coveted which was called a "blossom pan".
 They are so much cheaper to buy over there and I thank this mystery person from the bottom of my heart for bringing it in her luggage.
 When you look closely at Nordic Ware pans (tins) you just have to admire the design.
 All those intricate curves designed so that the cake will come out with a beautiful shape.
 Then when you consider the hefty material they're made of and the superb non stick coating, there's no wonder they're so expensive.